-- A. Move to continue with direction - B. Approve Certificate of Appropriateness (2018-211) and Variances (2018-212) requests for the property located at 415 North Swinton Avenue, Del-Ida Park Historic District by adopting the findings of fact and law contained in the staff report, and finding that the request and approval thereof is consistent with the Comprehensive Plan and meets the criteria set forth in LDR Sections 2.4.6(H)(5), and 2.4.7(A)(6). - C. Approve Certificate of Appropriateness (2018-211) and Variances (2018-212) requests for the property located at 415 North Swinton Avenue, Del-Ida Park Historic District by adopting the findings of fact and law contained in the staff report, and finding that the request and approval thereof is consistent with the Comprehensive Plan and meets the criteria set forth in LDR Sections 2.4.6(H)(5), and 2.4.7(A)(6), subject to the following condition: - 1.
+The requested variance allows for the construction of a new pool permitting the modernization of the residence, which is an appropriate adaptive reuse of the historic property.
+The variance will facilitate a sufficient size pool.
+Positive findings can be made.
+The property owner has submitted justification statements for each of the requests (attached).
+Note: As required by the LDRs, a notice regarding the subject variance request was sent to those property owners located within a 500' radius of the subject property.
+Review By Others Not applicable.
+Assessment and d Summary The proposed modifications associated with the single-family residence is appropriate and compatible and will have a positive impact on the surrounding area as well as the Del-Ida Park Historic District.
+Based on the above, positive findings can be made with respect to the Land Development Regulations.
+Alternative Actions A. Move to continue with direction B. Approve Certificate of Appropriateness (2018-211) and Variances (2018-212) requests for the property located at 415 North Swinton Avenue, Del-Ida Park Historic District by adopting the findings of fact and law contained in the staff report, and finding that the request and approval thereof is consistent with the Comprehensive Plan and meets the criteria set forth in LDR Sections 2.4.6(H)(5), and 2.4.7(A)(6).
+C. Approve Certificate of Appropriateness (2018-211) and Variances (2018-212) requests for the property located at 415 North Swinton Avenue, Del-Ida Park Historic District by adopting the findings of fact and law contained in the staff report, and finding that the request and approval thereof is consistent with the Comprehensive Plan and meets the criteria set forth in LDR Sections 2.4.6(H)(5), and 2.4.7(A)(6), subject to the following condition: 1.
 That the original stucco texture be replaced on the original structure and that the stucco pattern of the new additions be differentiated.

-Site Plan Technical Item

-- 1. That the Guest Unit be labeled as such rather than "Guest Cottage". - D. Deny Certificate of Appropriateness (2018-211) and Variances (2018-212) requests for the property located at 415 North Swinton Avenue, Del-Ida Park Historic District, by finding that the request is inconsistent with the Comprehensive Plan and does not meet the criteria set forth in LDR Sections 2.4.6(H)(5) and 2.4.7(A)(6).

-Public and Courtesy Notices
+Site Plan Technical Item 1.
+That the Guest Unit be labeled as such rather than "Guest Cottage".
+D. Deny Certificate of Appropriateness (2018-211) and Variances (2018-212) requests for the property located at 415 North Swinton Avenue , Del-Ida Park Historic District , by finding that the request is inconsistent with the Comprehensive Plan and does not meet the criteria set forth in LDR Sections 2.4.6(H)(5) and 2.4.7(A)(6).
+Public and Courtesy Notices Courtesy Notices are not applicable to this request Public Notices are not required for this request.
+Public Notice was posted at the property on (insert date), 7 calendar days prior to the meeting.
+X Public Notice was mailed to property owners within a 500' adius on (7/26/2019), 10 days prior to the meeting.
+Public Notice was mailed to the adjacent property owners on (insert date), 20 days prior to the meeting. (i Public Notice was published in the (insert publication) on (insert date), 10 calendar days prior to the meeting.

-- \ Courtesy Notices are not applicable to this request - X Courtesy Notices were provided to the following, at least 5 working days prior to the meeting: - (Del-Ida Park Neighborhood Association and 6/11/19) - \ Public Notices are not required for this request. - \ Public Notice was posted at the property on (insert date), 7 calendar days prior to the meeting. - $\underline{X}$ Public Notice was mailed to property owners within a 500' radius on (6/6/2019), 10 days prior to the meeting. - \ Public Notice was mailed to the adjacent property owners on (insert date), 20 days prior to the meeting. - \ Public Notice was published in the (insert publication) on (insert date), 10 calendar days prior to the meeting. - $\underline{X}$ Public Notice was posted to the City's website on (6/6/19), 10 calendar days prior to the meeting. - X Public Notice was posted in the main lobby at City Hall on (insert date), 10 working days prior to the meeting. - $\underline{X}$ Agenda was posted on (6/11/19), 5 working days prior to meeting.
+X Public Notice was posted to the City's website on (7/29/19)), 10 calendar days prior to the meeting.[нмз] $\underline{X}$ Public Notice was posted in the main lobby at City Hall on (7/26/19), 10 working days prior to the meeting.
+X Agenda was posted on (7/30/19), 5 working days prior to meeting.